 Charter school campuses and alternative education campuses (AECs) registered for evaluation by alternative education accountability (AEA) provisions are not paired with another campus.
-Likewise, traditional campuses may not be paired with AECs.
+Likewise, traditional campuses are not paired with AECs.

 Paired data are not used for distinction designation indicators; therefore, paired campuses cannot earn distinction designations.